k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### Step 3 - Add the Source LU Tables to the LU Schema

 1. Link the main source LU tables to the FABRIC_TDM_ROOT table.
-The main source table representד the main (root) table in the data source.
+The main source tables representד the main (root) table in the data source.
 For example, the Customer table is the main source LU table of Customer LU.

-2. Verify that the main source LU table is also populated in [ROOT_TABLE_NAME and ROOT_COLUMN_NAME Globals](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#globals).
+2. Verify that the one of main source LU table is also populated in [ROOT_TABLE_NAME and ROOT_COLUMN_NAME Globals](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#globals).

 3. Create the population of the main source LU tables based on the [Root function](/articles/07_table_population/11_1_creating_or_editing_a_root_function.md).
+The generated root function contains the output fields and the select query on the source table.

 4. Edit the Root functions generated for the LU tables based on the **fnPop_RootTable** function under the [TDM_LIBRARY LU](04_fabric_tdm_library.md#tdm_library-lu):